Rocketed to tiny-town stardom by ABC's latest series, discover the real Rosehaven.

 Here’s a special treat: a window across to the vast southwest wilderness and the Tasmanian World Heritage Wilderness Area.
 In the Hartz Mountains National Park, you’ll feel like the only soul.
 The landscape has been shaped by glaciers from past ice ages.
 Reach the plateau and you’ll find glacial lakes and plants that grow nowhere else on Earth.
 Often snow-capped, always stunning, why not push on and climb Hartz Peak?
 At 1254 metres it’ll take you 3 to 5 hours to reach the summit.

+Who knows what new characters and hidden treasures you’ll unearth?
 And that’s just the start of it.
 Spend some more time exploring southern Tasmania and who knows what new characters and hidden treasures you’ll unearth!
 One thing’s for sure though – you’ll leave dreaming about your own little piece of Rosehaven real estate.